Sebastian Bahr

 Artist Statement

 My work explores landscapes shaped by human presence — places where agricultural, civic, and residential structures reflect both history and continuity.
-Man-made structures, such as grain elevators, railroad lines, schools, churches, roadside buildings, active farms, and weathered homes form part of a lived environment rather than isolated relics.
+Man-made structures such as grain elevators, railroad lines, schools, churches, roadside buildings, active farms, and weathered homes form part of a lived environment rather than isolated relics.

 I am drawn to regions that lie outside tourist economies and curated narratives.
-In these spaces, the built environment often reveals a more direct relationship between people and place.
-The photographs aim to document these environments with clarity and restraint, acknowledging both persistence and change.
+In these spaces, the built environment often reveals a more direct relationship between people and place — where ways of living are shaped as much by geography, labor, and distance as by cultural and historical context.